-Michael Jackson TV Movie: Role As Joseph Fiennes In ‘Urban Myths’ Slammed On Twitter
+Michael Jackson TV Movie: Joseph Fiennes As The Late Star In ‘Urban Myths’ Slammed On Twitter

 Nonetheless, there have been several talks about a Michael Jackson movie over the years.
 Some of the actors whose names have surfaced as possibly choices to play Jackson are Donald Glover, Chris Tucker, Eddie Murphy, Crispin Glover, and Andre 3000.

-Let us know what you think of the Michael Jackson TV movie in the comment section below.
+Let us know what you think of the Michael Jackson TV movie in the comments section below.